 I am one of those who gives panhandlers money.
 I donate to a local harm reduction charity too, but I know how much a smile, a look in the eye and a dollar or two goes for someone down on their luck or even someone in need of four dollars to get their next fix to hold the sickness at bay.
 A couple of dollars means nothing to me.
 Even though I have a daughter in college and another headed there, I work two jobs and make enough money that I can sleep at night.
 Between the floor of my car, the ashtray and the center console, I always have a few bills and a ton of change that I am not doing anything with.
 And if I have a single wrapped protein bar or an unopened bottle of water, I may hand them one of these, too.

 There is an old man with a white beard and a can who is a frequent panhandler at one of the major intersections.
-I stopped giving money once I realized I never saw him on the rainy days, that he kept regular hours and that he never seemed to eat the food people gave him.
+I stopped giving money once I realized I never saw him on the rainy days and that he never left his post, nor seemed to eat the food people gave him.
 I began to suspect he was a professor conducting research on panhandling.
 I’m probably wrong about that and he may in fact have a chilling life story.
 Another woman I stopped giving to, is on the same corner from morning to night, and every time I drive by she is putting the food someone has given her into a shopping bag.
 I don’t know if she is putting the food away to save for her family or to hide from people’s view who may be less inclined to give if they see her haul.
 Maybe she has kids at home, but I don’t think so.
 I wish I did know her story, and writing about her now makes me feel like a bad person for judging her.
-If I had to make up a story for her, I would say she has an abusive boyfriend/pimp who puts her on the street not for sex, but to collect change which she has to give to him at night in place of a mattress to sleep on.
+If I had to make up a story for her, i would say she has an abusive boyfriend/pimp who puts her on the street not for sex, but to collect change which she has to give to him at night in place of a mattress to sleep on.
 No easy life that.
 When I do give to her, I don’t see relief or happiness on her face, just pain.
 One day I ought to get out and give her ten dollars in return for hearing her story of how she came to be on that corner every day.